m1k1o/ext4-backup-pointers/README.md

 It reads plain filesystem image and gets all used inodes.
 Then it attempts to gain all data blocks addressed by inode, as if it were trying to read that file.
 All those pointers along with *inode id* and *file size* are being saved.
 It traverses whole directory structure from root until given depth and saves absolute file addresses along with *inode id*.
 Both structures are considered as snapshots.

 ### Recovering file
 In snapshot it finds corresponding *inode id* and then saved data fragments with file size.
 It reads all fragments from original filesystem to new file.
+If checksum is active, it checks whether file has been removed an whether its data blocks have not been allocated by filesystem.

 ## Install
 You can install this module and use it as command line tool.